Support for Attention Research Update is provided

 learning software that provides systematic exercises in visual and auditory

 perception, vigilance, sustained attention, and reactivity.
-It was
+It was considered

-training was compared.
+compared.

 Performing